Washington Printmakers Gallery

 The Washington Printmakers Gallery is an artist cooperative focused on printmaking located in the Georgetown neighborhood of Washington, D.C.

 About

-The idea for the Washington Printmakers Gallery originated with the Washington Women's Art Center and a desire to establish a gallery featuring Washington-area artists who focused on printmaking techniques.
+The Washington Printmakers Gallery originated with a group of artists meeting at Washington Women's Art Center.
+Dorothy Stratton King was a founder of the gallery.
 Originally located at 1832 Jefferson Place NW, the gallery's first show was in May 1985.

 The gallery features prints created using traditional printmaking techniques such as lithography, woodcut, monotyping, linocut, and screen printing.
 In recent years the gallery has also included digital and photographic works.

 The Washington Printmakers Gallery has moved physical locations multiple times.
 After two years on Jefferson Place, the gallery moved to 2106 1/2 R Street NW.
 In 1999 the gallery moved to a larger, above-ground space located at 1732 Connecticut Avenue, NW.
 In 2010, the gallery moved to the Pyramid Atlantic Art Center in Silver Spring, Maryland, and co-located with the art center until moving to the current location in 2014.